maxludovicohofer/maxludovicohofer.github.io/src/content/thoughts/debugging-fun.md

 title: Debugging fun
 ---

-"What is fun?".
-This is the most important question for a game designer.
-The way I see it, is that fun is a very complex word, indicating every activity that provokes happiness in the brain of a person.
-As a matter of fact, I think fun is an objective quality of a videogame, that can be programmed and therefore debugged.
+"What is fun?" is the most important question for a game designer.
+The way I see it, fun is a fairly complex idea, indicating any activity provoking happiness in the brain of a person.
+As a matter of fact, I think fun is an objective, somehow measurable quality, that can be deterministically programmed and even debugged.

-While coming up with fun and innovative games can be a daunting task, I thought about a formula useful to evaluate the fun of a concept:
+While coming up with original and innovative games can be a daunting creative task, I came up with a formula useful to evaluate the fun of a concept:

 $ fun = achievement + association + other\ needs $